JBayudang/scribd-slideshare/README.md

 > Install Node.js using pre-built installers for your device, otherwise you may encounter incompatibility issues with different development tools.

-To check that Node.js was installed correctly, type the following commands in your terminal client:
+To check that Node.js was installed correctly, type the following command in your terminal client:
 ```console
 node -v && npm -v
 ```